xuwwenke/Light-field-structured-light-dataset/README.md

 link: https://pan.baidu.com/s/1DiAqOodBmcbGfNqEr6P5hQ
 code: hkfg

+## BibTeX
+If you want to cite our 🤗 Datasets library, you can use our paper： Wang L, Xue W, Wang C, et al. LFE-Net: a low-light fringe pattern enhancement method based on convolutional neural networks[J].

 We are actively creating a new dataset.
 If you have any other questions, please leave a message on GitHub.